Important update 1: Email Support is being transitioned to Webforms. Click here for more information.

 Enom Hostedemail Spam and Rejections Guide

-We've made a recent switch from a third-party service to an in-house solution to address the demand for better spam protection.
-With the observed benefit of meeting a better spam-free email environment, this change also affords us quicker turnarounds for new features, stability, closer alignment with our acceptable use policy, and better outbound IP protection from external blacklists.
+Enom moved from a third-party service to an in-house solution to meet the demand for better spam protection.
+This change provides a more spam-free email environment, quicker turnarounds for new features, greater stability, closer alignment with the acceptable use policy, and better outbound IP protection from external blocklists.
+This guide helps you troubleshoot messages that cannot be received, are marked as spam, or cannot be sent.

-The development team is also hard at work implementing a new feature to the spam solution that will intelligently adjust spam policies based on everyday user interaction with our Hostedemail product.
+The development team is also implementing a feature that intelligently adjusts spam policies based on everyday user interaction with the Hostedemail product.

-1. Ensure that the domain's MX records are properly configured and pointing to Enom using a DNS lookup tool.
+1. Ensure the domain's MX records are properly configured and pointing to Enom using a DNS lookup tool:

 • mx.domain.tld.cust.a.hostedemail.com

-2. Ensure that the email receiving address is not blocking the sending address.
+2. Ensure the receiving email address is not blocking the sending address.

 1. Check the user's block list and webmail filter settings.

-2. You will want to verify that the recipient is blocking neither the sending IP, IP range, domain, or user.
+2. Verify that the recipient is not blocking the sending IP, IP range, domain, or user.

-3. Check whether the sender's DMARC, DKIM, and SPF policies match what's found in the receiving users' mail headers.
+3. Check whether the sender's DMARC, DKIM, and SPF policies match what is found in the receiving users' mail headers.

-1. Identify the sending IP, see whether you can identify the IP within the SPF TXT record of the sending domain.
+1. Identify the sending IP and see whether you can find it within the SPF TXT record of the sending domain.
 Use the SPF record checker tool to validate the correct IP.

-2. Check the headers to identify whether the DKIM validation passed using the 'X-HE-DKIM-Result' line of the header data.
+2. Check the headers to identify whether DKIM validation passed using the X-HE-DKIM-Result line of the header data.

 3. Check the sending domain's DMARC policy.
-If the DKIM or SPF validation failed, then the policy can give insight into why the sender's message was marked as spam or rejected altogether.
+If DKIM or SPF validation failed, the policy can give insight into why the sender's message was marked as spam or rejected.

 Manually marking an email as spam

-Marking an email as spam reports various elements of the email like the sender, email headers, email contents, etc. to the email server.
-The spam filter will incorporate these elements and filter out future emails that are similar.
+Marking an email as spam reports various elements of the email, such as the sender, email headers, and email contents, to the email server.
+The spam filter incorporates these elements and filters out future emails that are similar.

-Reporting legitimate marketing emails as spam will be ineffective since they are considered a trusted sender.
-Unsubscribing from their mailing list will prevent future marketing emails.
+Reporting legitimate marketing emails as spam is ineffective, since they are considered a trusted sender.
+Unsubscribing from their mailing list prevents future marketing emails.

-Note: Marking an email as not spam will teach the spam filter which kinds of emails are considered safe.
+Note: Marking an email as not spam teaches the spam filter which kinds of emails are considered safe.

 1. Mark the email as Spam.

-2. Press Accept to confirm the selected email as spam.
+2. Click Accept to confirm the selected email as spam.

-Important: If you confirm to share your data with our Spam partner, the pop-up will go away and you will not be prompted to make a selection going forward.
-Should you choose to decline, when you mark an email as Spam, the pop-up will appear each time.
+Note: If you confirm that you want to share your data with our spam partner, the pop-up goes away and you are not prompted to make a selection going forward.
+If you decline, the pop-up appears each time you mark an email as spam.

 Type of rejectReason

-SMTP-rejectThe email client (Thunderbird, Apple Mail, etc.) or webmail client produces a pop-up stating the message cannot be sent.
-This means that we are not allowing the message to be sent.
+SMTP-rejectThe email client (Thunderbird, Apple Mail, and similar) or webmail client produces a pop-up stating the message cannot be sent.
+This means Enom is not allowing the message to be sent.

-Bounce-rejectThe user sends the email and later discovers a message in their inbox stating the message was not delivered.
-This means that recipient Y's email server rejected the message.
+Bounce-rejectThe user sends the email and later finds a message in their inbox stating it was not delivered.
+This means the recipient's email server rejected the message.

 SMTP-rejects

-1. Ask your user to save a draft of the message and review it yourself.
+1. Ask the user to save a draft of the message and review it yourself.

-• Does this message meet the terms of our acceptable use policy?
+• Does this message meet the terms of the acceptable use policy?

-2. If the user is disabled/suspended from sending emails, submit a ticket so we can further investigate.
+2. If the user is disabled or suspended from sending emails, submit a ticket for further investigation.

 Bounce-rejects

 Ask the user for a copy of their auto-generated undelivered mail bounce message.
-The recipient email server, at its discretion, may or may not provide a reason why the message was rejected.
-If a reason is provided, attempt to self-serve and correct the reason for rejection as there are many common reasons possible.
+The recipient email server, at its discretion, may or may not provide a reason for the rejection.
+If a reason is provided, attempt to self-serve and correct it, as there are many common possible reasons.

 • The recipient does not exist.